 What benefits will I enjoy?

-Live-in care is a career like few others.
+Live in care jobs or home care jobs provide a career like few others.
 It could involve living away from your own home for potentially lengthy periods, but many alternate live-in care with stays with family or friends.
 If you’re an ‘empty nester’ or don’t own your own home, it could be the ideal arrangement.
 In fact, many carers come from overseas, combining a career with travelling.
 And you’ll find there are plenty of other perks besides.
 With your board and lodgings paid for most of the year, your cost of living will fall dramatically – leaving you more of your salary left over to spend and save.

 Many of the leading care providers listed here have excellent employment packages too, whether employed or self-employed.
 Some have even won awards for their employment reputation, each and every year.